 Keeping the hedgehogs warm is essential especially during the colder months.
 Whilst it may be difficult to maintain an effective warm temperature across the whole of the cage, it’s imperative that the house where the hedgehog sleeps in is at least at a safe and survivable temperature for hedgehogs.

-It’s important to remember pygmy hedgehogs are natively from a warm climate and wouldn’t necessarily have to endure the same colder temperatures in the wild.
+It’s important to remember pet hedgehogs are natively from a warm climate and wouldn’t necessarily have to endure the same colder temperatures in the wild.
 They would also be better prepared in the wild if they did need to go into hibernation unlike in captivity.

-Are heating pads safe for African Pygmy Hedgehogs?
+Are heating pads safe for hedgehogs?
 As long as the heating pad has a thermostat (temperature control) and the temperature is not set outside their acceptable range, then heat mats can be safe.